 I. Sex work refers to when a person willingly takes part in the sale of sex.
 This voluntary sexual transaction is consensual and does not affect the individual’s human rights.

 Ii.
 Sex trafficking is based on exploitative coercion or non-consensual sexual transactions.
 Unlike sex work, it is not voluntary.
 Moreover, the individual will be forced into sexual transactions, through violence, threats, abduction, and other forms of coercion.

 Although they are completely different, the signs that someone may be at risk of sex trafficking are not always so obvious to spot.

-For information on how to spot the signs, read this guide.
+For information on how to spot the signs, read our sex work vs sex trafficking guide.

 If you suspect someone may be a victim of human trafficking, report it here.

 Sex work research

 This article has offered multiple examples of how the digital revolution has helped sex workers reconquer autonomy and take back control of their work.